 - Written pattern (at the end of this tutorial)

-This blanket can easily be made larger or smaller by altering the number of loops in the foundation row, or changing the number of rows you stitch.
+This loop yarn blanket pattern can easily be made larger or smaller by altering the number of loops in the foundation row or changing the number of rows you stitch.
 If you add/subtract the foundation row loops, you will change the width of the blanket.
-By adding more or less rows, you will change the length.
+By adding more or fewer rows, you will change the length.
 If you make it larger, you will need more skeins of yarn.
 When you add rows or loops, add in groups of 5 loops.
-Each of the "blocks" are 5 loops wide by 5 rows, so when adding, always add 5 loops or 5 rows.
+Each of the "blocks" is 5 loops wide by 5 rows, so when adding, always add 5 loops or 5 rows.

-You can use any color combination you wish from one solid color to many multi colors.
+You can use any color combination you wish from one solid color to many multi-colors.
 You can change colors after each set of five rows if you'd like!
-This pattern is very versatile.
+This loop yarn blanket pattern is very versatile.

 Can I switch colors for each block?